 Chicago First Alert Weather: Sun returns Tuesday

-CBS 2 meteorologist Robb Ellis has a look at the extended forecast.
+CBS 2's Mary Kay Kleist has a look at the extended forecast.

 View CBS News In